 430. THE TEACHING OF ENGLISH AS A SECOND LANGUAGE.
 Issues and problems, techniques, procedures and materials for teaching the dominant language (standard English) to the bilingual and to the bidialectal.
-Prerequisite: Graduate standing and English 210 or English 219, or consent of instructor.
+Prerequisite: English 210 or English 219, or consent of instructor.

-- 431. SEMINAR IN READING: DIAGNOSIS AND REMEDIATION.
+431. SEMINAR IN READING: DIAGNOSIS AND REMEDIATION.
 Survey of reading programs for children with special learning needs; determine techniques and procedures for appraising reading proficiency; discuss the theoretical and practical consideration of the causes of reading disability; know some classroom techniques and materials for individual diagnosis.
-Prerequisites: Education 330, graduate standing or professor's consent.
-(Section 1-elementary; section 2-secondary)
+Prerequisites: Education 230 or 331.